Defence and peacekeeping service under the VEA

 Treatment under the VEA is provided through a Veteran White Card or, if you have a high level of service-related impairment, a Veteran Gold Card.
 A Veteran White Card allows you to receive treatment for your accepted disabilities, as well as certain conditions under Non-Liability Health Care (NLHC) treatment arrangements.
 If you are in receipt of a Disability Compensation Payment at 100% of the general rate or more, you would also be eligible for a Veteran Gold Card which provides treatment for all medical conditions.Back to top

 Can I claim compensation under both the VEA and the DRCA?

 Yes.
 All of the types of ADF service described in this page are covered under both the VEA and the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA).
 Police officers are not able to claim under the DRCA with DVA, but do have similar coverage under the Safety, Rehabilitation and Compensation Act 1988, administered by Comcare.
 However, you should be aware that Commonwealth legislation precludes you from receiving compensation in respect of the same injury or disease from two different sources.
 This means that claims made under both Acts may be offset.

-If you receive compensation under the DRCA and are then granted benefits under the VEA in respect of the same injury or disease, the disability pension may be significantly reduced (or not paid at all) depending on the amount of compensation you received.
+If you receive compensation under the DRCA and are then granted benefits under the VEA in respect of the same injury or disease, the Disability Compensation Payment may be significantly reduced (or not paid at all) depending on the amount of compensation you received.